AmolShelke2/AmolShelke2/README.md

 <h3 align="left">A Passionate Front-end Developer</h3>
 <h4>About Me</h4>

-Hi, I’m **Amol Shelke** from India — a passionate **Frontend Web Developer** who believes that a warm cup of tea can solve even the trickiest bugs.
+Hi, I’m **Amol Shelke** from India — a passionate **Fullstack Web Developer** who believes that a warm cup of tea can solve even the trickiest bugs.
 I love bringing ideas to life on the web, crafting clean, responsive, and user-focused interfaces.

-I specialize in **React**, **Tailwind CSS**, and modern frontend workflows.
+I specialize in **React**, **Node**, **Express**, **Nodejs**, **Tailwind CSS**, and modern frontend workflows.
 I’ve built and deployed multiple projects from scratch on **Vercel**, handling everything from UI design to development with the goal of creating smooth and visually appealing web experiences.

 Over the past few years, I’ve grown through hands-on learning and real-world experience.
 I completed **two frontend development internships**, which strengthened my fundamentals and exposed me to production-level workflows.
 Currently, I’m working as a **Full-Time Frontend Engineer at Home.LLC**, where I collaborate on building scalable, high-quality frontend features.